-(e.g., repeated demonstration of QTcF interval >480 ms, history of congenital long QT
+(e.g., repeated demonstration of QTcF interval >480 milliseconds (ms), history of

 daily doses of prednisone >10 mg/day or equivalent doses, or any other form of

 immunosuppressive therapy.
-Hormone therapy (e.g., thyroxine, insulin, or physiologic
+Hormone replacement therapy (e.g., thyroxine, insulin, or

-corticosteroid replacement therapy for adrenal or pituitary insufficiency) is not
+physiologic corticosteroid replacement therapy for thyroid, adrenal or pituitary

 interstitial lung disease.